Nanolat/sotopless/README.md

 Prerequisites
 -------------
+*  libcrypto is required.
+In Ubuntu, run sudo apt-get install libssl-dev.
 *  wget is required to download boost library to build it in deps/build.sh script.
 *  gcc 4.7.x is required to build and test SoTopless server and client.
 *  OSX users using MacPorts need to upgrade gcc to 4.7.3_2 otherwise xUnit will crash at __once_proxy function.
 For the details see following link.